We are Collaborative

 We have great respect for the value of our clients’ time.
 We also have a well-honed knowledge of the issues involved in designing laboratory buildings – issues which need to be addressed earlier in the design process, rather than later.
 From this knowledge we have developed a standard process for gathering programming and design input from our clients that is efficient, effective, and well-structured.
 While the details of the process vary on every project, the framework allows us to move forward in a predictable and organized fashion.

-Focused on Discovery
+We are Focused on Discovery

 While RFD has been involved in the design of hundreds of laboratory projects, we see every project as an opportunity to learn something new about science, pedagogy, safety, or construction.
 By learning and discovering together with our clients, we deepen our collective knowledge of laboratory design issues.
 Research continually moves into new fields – by working closely with our clients we keep ourselves updated on emerging requirements and trends.
 This discovery process is very much a 2-way street benefiting not only the client at-hand, but the laboratory community as a whole.

-Guided by Leadership
+We are Guided by Leadership

 While our process is one of listening and consensus-building, our ultimate responsibility is to provide leadership to help the team render design decisions necessary for the project to move forward.
 Design is a combination of art, science, and judgment.
 The depth of our experience allows us to lead decision-making efficiently and effectively once the required parameters are established.
 We do not believe in forcing design solutions on our clients or pushing the “next big idea” on each project.
 RFD’s leadership ultimately comes into play when balancing the competing priorities of each project.